 Knowing how to fight fires is important.
-Drivers who did not know how to respond have made fires worse.
+Drivers who didn't know what to do have made fires worse.
 Know how the fire extinguisher works.
 Study the instructions printed on the extinguisher before you need it.
 Here are some procedures to follow in case of fire.